20 Awesome Places To Visit In Arizona: Famous Parks + Hidden Gems

 Tucson Arizona lit up at night skyline photo

-The UNESCO City of Gastronomy showcases the best of Mexican and Native American culinary heritage.
-Nature is all around Tucson with Saguaro National Park and Sabino Canyon on the doorstep.
+Tucson is Arizona’s second largest city, and it’s a paradise for foodies and outdoor enthusiasts.
+The UNESCO City of Gastronomy showcases the best of Mexican and Native American culinary heritage, and nature can be found in all directions around Tucson with Saguaro National Park and Sabino Canyon on the doorstep.

 19. Vermilion Cliffs National Monument